esimov/stackblur-go/README.md

   -radius int
     	Radius (default 20)
 ```
-Running command below will generate the blurred version of the source image.
+The command below will generate the blurred version of the source image.
+This will be automatically opened once it is generated.

 ```bash
 $ stackblur -in image/sample.png -out image/output.png -radius 10